JSumlin/FoodSaverPlus/README.md

 for an item at a given price point is shown.
 If the same item is posted at different prices, they will be listed separately.

 8).
-Meal suggestion page is function (excluding filters).
+Meal suggestion page is functional (excluding filters).

+6).
+Reservation functionality is now implemented.
+(Could be improved by having customers enter their name).